Social Media Tips: How To Stop Liking Someone When You Are In A Relationship

 1. Acknowledge your feelings

 When solving a problem, the first thing to do is acknowledge that it exists.
 When trying to get over someone, the best way to begin is to confront your feelings instead of pretending you don’t have them.
-When you can acknowledge your feelings, you can recognize that you no longer wish to be bound by them and that you are no longer afraid to deal with them.
+When you can acknowledge your feelings, you can explore why you’re feeling them—for example, it might be exciting to experience attraction to someone new, or you might be attracted to someone else because you’re frustrated by your current relationship.

 Suppressed emotions tend to become more intense over time, which can harm your physical and psychological health.
-Repressed emotions don’t make the feeling disappear; they only increase the adverse effects, including stress-related illness, anxiety, and depression.
+Repressed emotions oftentimes don’t make the feeling disappear; they only increase the adverse effects, including stress-related illnesses, anxiety, or depression.

 1. Consider the consequences

-When you are in a committed long-term relationship, your decisions typically cease being solely about what you want.
+When you are in a monogamous long-term relationship, your decisions typically cease to be solely about what you want.
 You may need to factor in your partner's feelings, especially in situations that can jeopardize your relationship's integrity.
 If you have children with your partner, you may also need to consider how your actions will affect them.

 1. Don’t make comparisons